zkaufman/sherpa/docs/models/index.rst

 The :mod:`sherpa.models` and :mod:`sherpa.astro.models`
 namespaces provides a collection of one- and two-dimensional models as a convenience; the actual definition of each particular model depends on its type.
-The optional :mod:`sherpa.astro.xspec` module provides access to the set of XSPEC models (this will not be discussed further here).

 .. note::
    To get the link above probably means using